Lawa Thikana: Connections

-Raja Udaikaran (1367), the 3rd king of Amber, had his second eldest son Nar Singh among others.
-Bar Singh who is said to be the eldest son, gave up his right of succession in favour of his brother Nar Singh.
-Bar Singh received the estates of Jhag and Mauzamabad towns, a few miles south-west of Jaipur.
-His grandson was Naru, the eponymous founder of Naruka clan.
+Raja Udaikaran, the third king of Amber who ruled in 1367, had several sons, including his second eldest, Nar Singh.
+Although Bar Singh was the eldest, he renounced his claim to the throne in favor of Nar Singh.
+In return, Bar Singh was granted the estates of Jhag and Mauzamabad, located a few miles southwest of Jaipur.
+His grandson, Naru, later became the namesake and founder of the Naruka clan.

-Thakur Kesri Singh, Thakur of Ladana, eighth in descent from Rao Dasaji (eldest son of Rao Naru), was made the Jagirdar of Ladana by the then ruler of Jaipur.
+Thakur Kesri Singh, Thakur of Ladana, eighth in descent from Rao Dasaji (second son of Rao Naru), was made the Jagirdar of Ladana by the then ruler of Jaipur.
 He married and had issue, two sons.
 Thakur Sawant Singh, succeeded his father and became head of the Ladana Thikana.
 Thakur Nahar Singh was granted the estate of Lawa by the Ruler of Jaipur in the year 1722.

 The name of Lawa & Ladana are often taken together when discussions over Lawa Thikana comes.

-Books

-Book with name Lawa Raso was composed in Dhundhari language.
-It was all about the Lawa and Ladana.
-It has the famous account of Bharat Singh Naruka who cleverly defeated the Pindari leader Amir Khan.